dhiwinsamrich/Web-Scraping/README.md

 **Automatically extract data from forms and fill out similar forms using Python.**
 *Use Case:* Streamline repetitive form-filling tasks, such as filling out online applications or data entry forms, by automating the process.

+### 📊 **6.
+Extract Google Trends Data**
+**Extract and analyze trending data using Python and the pytrends library.**
+*Use Case:* Monitor and analyze search trends over time, helping in market research, SEO optimization, and content strategy.

 ---

 ## 🌟 **Key Features**